Lewis Grizzard: Biography

-In 1988, Grizzard made his acting debut on the sitcom Designing Women, in the episode "Oh Brother", which first aired on 18 January 1988.
+In 1984, Grizzard fulfilled the two remaining course requirements for his journalism degree from the University of Georgia.
+He made his acting debut on the sitcom Designing Women, in the episode "Oh Brother", which first aired on 18 January 1988.
 Grizzard played the role of Clayton Sugarbaker, the half-brother of Julia and Suzanne Sugarbaker.
 Clayton was a former mental patient aspiring to be a stand-up comedian.

 Grizzard had a somewhat troubled life, battling alcoholism, and going through three divorces.
 He was voted "the Author From Hell" at a publishing convention for his behavior on book tours.
 He also suffered from a congenital heart defect — a valve problem.
 In his own words, "There are three little leaflets that control the flow of blood to the heart.
 I was born with only two of those leaflets.
 It was just after the Great War, so there may have been a shortage.
 Either that or my daddy didn't get a good toe-hold."
 His near-death after his third valve-replacement surgery in 1993 brought in over 50,000 letters from well-wishers.
 He later attributed his miraculous recovery to the prayers of his fans.

-A few days after marrying for the fourth time, Grizzard died of complications of his fourth heart-valve surgery.
-Prior to his surgery, he was asked if he had any questions; his reply: "I just have one question: When's the next bus to Albuquerque?"
-As a result of the surgery, Grizzard suffered from brain damage, according to one report, from lack of oxygen to his brain.
-Had he survived, he would have been quite impaired.
-In accordance with his wishes, his body was cremated, and some of his ashes were scattered at the 50-yard line of the Sanford Stadium at the University of Georgia.
-The typewriter he used to author columns about the Atlanta Braves' 1991 "worst to first" season is on display in the library of the University of Georgia's Grady College of Journalism and Mass Communication.
+As Grizzard was working on his twenty-first book, and a few days after marrying for the fourth time, he died of complications of aortic mass and his fourth heart-valve surgery.
+Prior to his surgery, survival of which was 50–50, he was asked if he had any questions; his reply: "I just have one question: When's the next bus to Albuquerque?"
+Grizzard suffered from extensive brain damage following the nine-hour operation, according to cardiologist Randy Martin.
+He never regained consciousness, eventually had no brain activity and, according to his instructions, was allowed to die.
+In accordance with his wishes, his body was cremated, and some of his ashes were scattered at the 50-yard line of Sanford Stadium at the University of Georgia.
+The typewriter he used to author columns about the Atlanta Braves' 1991 "worst to first" season is on display in the library of the University of Georgia's Grady College of Journalism and Mass Communication, which has a scholarship in his name.
+Several journalism schools, including his alma mater, have classes in the "Grizzard" style of writing.

-Grizzard never fathered any children, but he did adopt Jordan, the daughter of his fourth wife.
+Grizzard never fathered any children, but he did adopt the daughter of his fourth wife.